-The Split Toning panel colors monochrome images or creates special effects with color images.
+- The Color Grading panel colors monochrome images or creates special effects with color images.

-The Camera Calibration panel makes adjustments to the default calibration settings for your camera.
+- The Calibration panel makes adjustments to the default calibration settings for your camera.

 You can drag the Develop panels on the right of the workspace in the order you would like to see them in your custom Develop panel menu.
 You can also choose to show or hide the panels as required.

 Reference View in the Develop module provides a dedicated 2-Up view which lets you place a Reference (static) photo next to an Active (editable) photo.
 This view is useful when you want to edit a photo to make it look like a different, reference photo.
 Here are some examples: